MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/css/index.md

 </ContentPage>
 ```

+For more information about resource dictionaries, see [Resource Dictionaries](~/xamarin-forms/xaml/resource-dictionaries.md).

 ### C#

-In C#, a style sheet can be loaded as an embedded resource and added to the [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) for the page:
+In C#, a style sheet can be loaded as an embedded resource and added to a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary):

 ```csharp
 public partial class MyPage : ContentPage